The Asymptotic Behavior of Attention in Transformers: Simulations and empirical validation

-To better appreciate the time-varying nature of the matrices $P_1$ and $P_2$, in Figure \ref{norm} we shown their Frobenius norm.
+To better appreciate the time-varying nature of the matrices $P_1$ and $P_2$, in \cref{norm} we shown their Frobenius norm.

-On the left of Figure~\ref{4:2} we can appreciate that all the tokens start and remain in an hemisphere and that they converge to a consensus equilibrium.
-The proof of Theorem~\ref{theorem:hemisphere} was based on the Lyapunov function~\eqref{LyapunovFunction} whose time-evolution is displayed on the right of Figure~\ref{4:2} for the case where $v=(1~0~0)$.
+In \cref{4:2.1} we show the motion of the tokens in blue with their initial position represented by a white circle and final position by a gray circle.
+We can appreciate that all the tokens start and remain in an hemisphere and that they converge to a consensus equilibrium.